akeeba/awf/README.md

 # AWF - Akeeba Web Framework

-A web application framework for single source standalone web applications, Joomla! components and WordPress plugins.
+A tiny MVC web application framework for single source standalone web applications, and WordPress plugins.
-PHP 5.3+, namespaces, MVC, ORM, small footprint.

-## NO SUPPORT

-This software is provided **WITHOUT ANY KIND OF SUPPORT WHATSOEVER**.
-We have disabled Issues on this repository to stress this.
-Kindly note that any requests sent to us about this software will not be replied.

-## THIS REPOSITORY IS FOR DEVELOPERS ONLY

-No installable ZIP packages will be provided for this software since March 2016.
-You can build one from the source following the developer instructions in this README.

-## INTERNAL PROJECT
+## Internal project

-This is meant to be an internal software development project for use with our site, akeeba.com.
-As such, future versions of this software will drop any features we do not wish to maintain because we do not intend or anticipate to use on our site.
+This is meant to be used as an internal project.